elena5875/pythonproject2/README.md

 after making the codes shorter.
 Don' know if the codes pass or not.
 No validation was mentioned if the program passed the code for pep8
 ![pep8](./images/pep8validator2-pythonproject2-o7zzoofzhv.us1.codeanyapp.com.jpeg)

-# DEPLOYMENT
-I deployed my project in both heroku and github the following steps were made:
-1. Created a repository from github
-2. Copied the repository URL for my repository
-3. Created a file in CodeAnywhere for my IDE.
-4. Run the new file in Codeanywhere

-### Creating a file in Heroku

-1. created an app in Heroku
-2. Chose github as my deployment method
-3. Connected my github repository to heroku
-4. Change my Config vars in the setting
-5. Added a build up pack Python and Nodejs
-6. Heroku is now ready to deploy

 # CREDITS AND REFERENCES